Starry03/magat_pathplanning/fork.md

 | Multiprocessing and deadlocks

-On Orin Nano specifically, troubleshooting may cause deadlocks (I tried to fix this but it will deadlock during model training).
-If you look trough the commits, you will see several changes to the original code from the main repo, well I can't fix this.
+On Orin Nano specifically, multiprocessing may cause deadlocks (I tried to fix this but it will deadlock during model training).
+If you look trough the commits, you will see several changes to the original code from the main repo, I just can't fix this.
 If you see just 1 deadlock, set the following flag everywhere
 ```sh
 --test_num_processes 0
 ```